nickamorim/Bookmarker/README.md

 # Bookmarker
-Bookmark Application using JavaScript &amp; Bootstrap
+Bookmark application to familiarize myself with JavaScript & Bootstrap.